Mbed-TLS/mbedtls-test/resources/docker_files/README.md

 # Mbed TLS development Environment on docker

 Docker files for some of the supported platforms are provided here.
-These are prepared with all necessary tools for building and testing Mbed TLS library and it's sample applications (as tested in the CI).
+These are prepared with all necessary tools for building and testing Mbed TLS library and its sample applications (as tested in the CI).
 These images can also be seen as a reference for building a development enviroment for Mbed TLS.

 These images have proved very useful in replicating CI build environment and reproducing build & test failures.
 Hence, very useful for developers fixing issues found in the CI.